This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Women who had been sexually assaulted by an intimate partner were also more likely to threaten or attempt suicide than women who were physically but not sexually abused.
 Twenty-two percent of sexually assaulted women said they had threatened or attempted suicide within 90 days of applying for a protection order, compared with 4 percent of women who were physically abused.

-Sexually abused women in the study were also more likely to have had their abusers harass them at work and threaten them with murder.
+Sexually abused women in the study were also more likely to have had the person who abused them harass them at work and threaten them with murder.
 Researchers did not find significant differences in these risk factors across ethnicity or race of the women.

 What Children Witness